hphelion/documentation/cloudos/prepare.overview.md

 ### Operational Dashboard

-HP Cloud OS provides the Operational Dashboard (sometimes called "Cosmos").
-The Operational Dashboard is used to complete the Cloud OS installation process after the Cloud OS Administration Node (Admin Node) has been booted with the HP Cloud OS *.iso package.
+HP Cloud OS provides the Operational Dashboard.
+It is used to complete the Cloud OS installation process after the HP Cloud OS Administration Node (Admin Node) has been booted with the HP Cloud OS *.iso package.

 On the Operational Dashboard, you set up your cloud environment, complete the Admin Node installation and configuration, and create a cloud.

-The Operational Dashboard is used for the initial setup; it's not for the self-service users who will subsequently work in the Administrative Dashboard.
+The Operational Dashboard is used for the initial setup.
+It is not for the self-service users who will subsequently work in the Administrative Dashboard.

 The Operational Dashboard, which is also based on OpenStack's Horizon (but again with significant improvements), allows authorized users to define the architecture of the cloud.
 With the
 Operational Dashboard, you can: